 Last but not least, many plant proteins are known allergens, including soy, pea, and wheat proteins.
 So, if you have a known allergy, be mindful of the foods you choose.

-Animal Protein Benefits (and Downsides)
+Animal Protein Benefits

 While animal-based proteins may have a few downsides compared to their plant-based counterparts, they offer health benefits that plant proteins simply cannot.